Geoarchaeology: Phosphate and orthophosphate content with spectrophotometry

-Phosphate in man-made soils derives from people, their animals, rubbish and bones.
-100 people excrete about 62 kg of phosphate annually, with about the same from their rubbish.
+Phosphate in man-made soils derives from people, their animals, rubbish, and bones.
+One hundred people excrete about 62 kg of phosphate annually, with about the same from their rubbish.
 Their animals excrete even more.
 A human body contains about 650 g of PO_{4} (500 g–80% in the skeleton), which results in elevated levels in burial sites.
 Most is quickly immobilised on the clay of the soil and 'fixed', where it can persist for thousands of years.
-For a 1 ha site this corresponds to about 150 kg PO_{4} ha-1yr-1 about 0.5% to 10% of that already present in most soils.
-Therefore, it doesn't take long for human occupation to make orders of magnitude differences to the phosphate concentration in soil.
+For a 1 ha site, this corresponds to about 150 kg PO_{4} ha-1yr-1, about 0.5% to 10% of that already present in most soils.
+Therefore, it doesn't take long for human occupation to make orders of magnitude differences in the phosphate concentration in soil.
 Phosphorus exist in different 'pools' in the soil 1) organic (available), 2) occluded (adsorbed), 3) bound (chemically bound).
 Each of these pools can be extracted using progressively more aggressive chemicals.
 Some workers (Eidt especially), think that the ratios between these pools can give information about past land use, and perhaps even dating.

-Whatever the method of getting the phosphorus from the soil into solution, the method of detecting it is usually the same.
+Whatever the method of getting the phosphorus from the soil into solution, the process of detecting it is usually the same.
 This uses the 'molybdate blue' reaction, where the depth of the colour is proportional to phosphorus concentration.
 In the lab, this is measured using a colorimeter, where light shining through a standard cell produces an electric current proportional to the light attenuation.
-In the field, the same reaction is used on detector sticks, which are compared to a colour chart.
+In the field, the same reaction is used on detector sticks compared to a colour chart.

-Phosphate concentrations can be plotted on archaeological plans to show former activity areas, and is also used to prospect for sites in the wider landscape.
+Phosphate concentrations can be plotted on archaeological plans to show former activity areas and are also used to prospect for sites on the broader landscape.

 Particle size analysis

 The particle size distribution of a soil sample may indicate the conditions under which the strata or sediment were deposited.
-Particle sizes are generally separated by means of dry or wet sieving (coarse samples such as till, gravel and sands, sometimes coarser silts) or by measuring the changes of the density of a dispersed solution (in sodium pyrophosphate, for example))of the sample (finer silts, clays).
-A rotating clock-glass with a very fine-grained dispersed sample under a heat lamp is useful in separating particles.
+Particle sizes are generally separated using dry or wet sieving (coarse samples such as till, gravel and sands, sometimes coarser silts) or by measuring the changes of the density of a dispersed solution (in sodium pyrophosphate, for example))of the sample (finer silts, clays).
+A rotating clock glass with a very fine-grained dispersed sample under a heat lamp helps separate particles.

-The results are plotted on curves which can be analyzed with statistical methods for particle distribution and other parameters.
+The results are plotted on curves that can be analyzed using statistical methods for particle distribution and other parameters.

-The fractions received can be further investigated for cultural indicators, macro- and microfossils and other interesting features, so particle size analysis is in fact the first thing to do when handling these samples.
+The fractions received can be further investigated for cultural indicators, macro- and microfossils, and other interesting features, so particle size analysis is the first step in handling these samples.